Improving causal inference in interrupted time series analysis: the triple difference design: Methods

 \subsection{The DDD-ITSA design}

 The DDD-ITSA design is an extension of the MG-ITSA design to an additional control group that is either geographically distant from the treatment and primary control groups, or comprises a different demographic that still allows for comparison (e.g., type of insurance coverage, different medical condition, ethnicity, etc.).
-This second control group may be thought of as adding a “doubly robustness” property to the analysis, in that it provides a second opportunity to get the causal inference correct if the treatment versus primary control is confounded.
-Figure~\ref{fig:scenarios} illustrates four of the many potential outcome scenarios that we could anticipate in the DDD-ITSA design when emphasizing differences in trends: (A) a treatment effect in the primary analysis and secondary analysis; (B) no treatment effect in either the primary or secondary analysis; (C) a treatment effect in the secondary analysis but not in the primary analysis (evidence of confounding); and (D) a treatment effect in the primary analysis but not in the secondary analysis (suggesting external influences or spillover affecting the secondary control).
+This second control group provides an additional comparison that can help assess whether estimated effects are sensitive to alternative control group constructions.
+Figure~\ref{fig:scenarios} illustrates four of the many potential outcome scenarios that we could anticipate in the DDD-ITSA design when emphasizing differences in trends: (A) a treatment effect in the primary analysis and secondary analysis (the treatment unit's post treatment trend increases, while the primary control group and secondary control groups' post-treatment trends remain consistent with how they were trending in the pre-treatment period); (B) no treatment effect in either the primary or secondary analysis (all groups' post-treatment trends continue trending consistently with how they were trending in the pre-treatment period); (C) a treatment effect in the secondary analysis but not in the primary analysis (there is evidence of confounding either by spill-over or by an external event); and (D) a treatment effect in the primary analysis but not in the secondary analysis (suggesting that something outside the intervention is influencing outcomes in the secondary control group such as an economic trend, seasonal effect, or spillover from a neighboring intervention).
+While Figure~\ref{fig:scenarios} focuses on stylized outcome scenarios, it also provides intuition for the underlying triple-difference logic by illustrating how comparisons across time, groups, and an additional comparison dimension can reveal whether observed changes are attributable to the intervention or to confounding influences.

 \FloatBarrier